Promoting British Values at Bedgrove Junior School:-

 All children are actively encouraged to participate in class discussion and in their learning.

 Children are taught to respect others regardless of their individual differences.
-Bullying of any kind is not tolerated and our approach to dealing with bullying incidents is evident in our Anti-Bullying policy.
+Bullying of any kind is not tolerated and our approach to dealing with bullying incidents is evident in our Anti-Bullying policy and through #BeKind campaign.

-Children are taught about how to develop respectful relationships through our healthy minds sessions.
-We also promote mutual respect in the online world as set out in our Esafety and Acceptable Use policy that is seen and signed by all stakeholders at Bedgrove Junior School.
+Children are taught about how to develop respectful relationships through our curriculum and in particular our Healthy Minds sessions.
+We also promote mutual respect in the online world as set out in our E-Safety Policy and Acceptable Use document that is seen and signed by all stakeholders at Bedgrove Junior School.

-We hold assemblies that celebrate difference and a range of cultures.
-These help the children to build understanding of different people and their belief systems that may hold both similarities and differences to their own.
+We hold assemblies that celebrate difference, a range of cultures and also sustainable goals such as hunger across the world.
+Through this we help the children to build understanding of different people and their belief systems that may hold both similarities and differences to their own.

 Children are taught about rights and responsibilities in our healthy minds sessions and also as part of our assembly programme.
 Bedgrove Junior's school values form the basis of our assembly programme.